eirikstine/eirikstine.github.io/index.md

 [Check out our YouTube channel](https://www.youtube.com/@TMQuest)

+Subscribe to our YouTube channel to support us and get new videos ❤️

-Below you can see a small selection of what is available on our YouTube channel.
-Subscribe for more content like this! ❤️
+Below you can see a small selection of what is available on our YouTube channel:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0tv6ehKCZJQ?si=t66o9O1glb_MB6zm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>